kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/infrastructure/kafka-connect/mongodb/README.md

 If you want to learn more about the Kafka / MongoDB integration leveraging Kafka Connect, then the following blog post gets you started: [Getting Started with the MongoDB Connector for Apache Kafka and MongoDB](https://www.confluent.io/blog/getting-started-mongodb-connector-for-apache-kafka-and-mongodb/).

+## How to Run the MongoDB Part of the Demo?

+If you just want to run the existing example and connect to your MongoDB database, you don't have to do much.
+Terraform uses the right Kafka Connect Docker Image and starts the Kafka Connect cluster, already.
+Just go to the MongoDB section and adjust your connection-uri.

+The next sections explain more details (if you want to use a Kafka Connect conenctor for another database than MongoDB).

 ## Build Kafka Connect Docker Image for MongoDB

 Please note that you need to *build your own Kafka Connect Docker Image* if your Connector is not included in the Kafka Connect base image from Confluent Operator.
 You can skip this step if you want to use one of included connectors.